d1ll0n/drain-reversal/README.md

 - Executes transferFrom of LP tokens from caller to null address.
   - Burns underlying index tokens owed to caller

+**Token Distributor**

+- Receives all the ERC20 tokens to be transferred from the treasury.
+- Transfers the appropriate amount of each asset to the index pools.
+- Transfers WETH to the LP Burn contract.
+- Initializes the index pools.

+## Proposal

+We will need two proposals to reverse the drain.

+Proposal #1 will transfer 10 of the 14 assets to the token redistributor.

+Proposal #2 will transfer the other 4 assets to the token redistributor, then update the core and sigma index pool implementations to the two fallthrough contracts, then call the `restoreBalances()` function on the token redistributor.

 ## Scripts